Ordyan777/Face_Detect_app/README.md

 Using this commands

 1. sudo apt install build-essential cmake libopenblas-dev liblapack-dev libx11-dev libgtk-3-dev

-2. Download
+3. Download This Repo

-3. Activate Venv script - source face/bin/activate - if you using fish , try this command - source face/bin/activate.fish
+4. Activate Venv script - source face/bin/activate
+   - If You Using Fish , Try This Command - source face/bin/activate.fish

-4. Use this command - pip -m -i requirements.txt
+6. Use This Command - pip -m -i requirements.txt